statisticsnorway/maskinporten-guardian/README.md

 exchange between different Norwegian data providers.
 A [growing number](https://samarbeid.digdir.no/maskinporten/maskinporten/995) of APIs are being protected by Maskinporten.

-Access to Maskinporten is administered via _Samhandlingsportalen_.
-Organizations (e.g., SSB) that need to consume an API protected by Maskinporten will create a _maskinporten client_ in this administrative portal.
+Access to Maskinporten is administered via _[Samarbeidsportalen](https://samarbeid.digdir.no/)_.
+Organizations (e.g., SSB) that need to consume an
+API protected by Maskinporten will create a _maskinporten client_ in this administrative portal.
 The _maskinporten clients_ are configured to be trusted with a set of possible "data scopes" for which the client can retrieve data.
 It is a prerequisite that an agreement between the data-consuming organization (e.g., SSB) and the data-providing